 The Most Important Safety Items Are:

-- A trained operator following strict procedures.
+- A trained operator following strict procedures in accordance with company policy and governmental rules and mandates.

 - An open, well ventilated processing area.